GraceAtwood/CommandCentralBackend2/README.md

 Want to contribute?
 Great!

-__*Important Note:*__ This application is developed with JetBrain's Rider, and a .editorconfig file to keep things consistent where need be.
+__*Important Note:*__ This application is developed with JetBrain's Rider, and a .editorconfig file to keep things consistent where necessary.
 We don't maintain support for Visual Studio.
 It shouldn't be too hard to get it working on Visual Studio, but you're on your own.
 Just pony up the dough for Rider, and thank us later.

 Atwood and McLean are responsible for all changes to the branches master, Pre-Production and Production.
-Please feel free to fork or make ask for access to the repository and make your own branch.
+Please feel free to fork or ask for access to the repository and make your own branch.

 Please communicate with the development team to understand the current direction of the project and what we're working on next.

+The current primary objective for development is constantly changing, but you can find a list of secondary objectives in the issues.

 #### Building from source